LinkedInLearning/running-jenkins-on-aws-3978678/ch3_connect_jenkins_with_webhooks/03_07_create_a_webhook_with_gitlab/README.md

 1. **Copy the Repository URL**

    - In the repository, select **Code**, then under **Clone with HTTPS** select the **clipboard icon** to copy the URL.
+   - Copy and save the URL—you will need it later.

    ![Copy the GitLab repository URL from the Clone with HTTPS section](images/03_07-02-g-copy-the-repo-url.png)